West Coast Resurrection

-West Coast Resurrection is an independently released compilation album by American rapper The Game.
+West Coast Resurrection is an independently released compilation album by American rapper the Game.
 It was released on March 29, 2005, via Get Low Recordz.
 It was produced by JT the Bigga Figga, Sean T, and G-Man Stan.

-The album was more successful than his previous independent release, Untold Story, peaking at #53 on the Billboard 200, #24 on the Top R&B/Hip-Hop Albums, #2 on the Independent Albums, and #53 on the Billboard Comprehensive Albums charts.
+The album was more successful than his previous independent release, Untold Story, peaking at #53 on the Billboard 200, #24 on the Top R&B/Hip-Hop Albums, and #2 on the Independent Albums charts.